Fusilli Carbonara with Guanciale (No Cream)

 Boiling pasta to make fusilli carbonara.

-1. Boil the pasta: Bring a large pot of salted water to a boil.
-Cook 12 ounces of fusilli until al dente.
+1. Cook 12 ounces of fusilli until al dente.
 Reserve 1 ½ cups of the pasta water before draining.

 Cooking guanciale for fusilli carbonara.

-2. Cook the guanciale: In a large skillet over medium heat, cook 7 ounces of cubed guanciale until golden and crisp, about 6–8 minutes.
-Remove from heat.
+2. In a large skillet over medium heat, cook 7 ounces of cubed guanciale until golden and crisp, about 6–8 minutes.

 Making carbonara sauce for fusilli carbonara.

-3. Prepare the sauce base: In a medium mixing bowl, whisk together 4 eggs, 3.5 ounces grated Pecorino Romano, and 2 teaspoons freshly ground black pepper until smooth.
+3. In a medium mixing bowl, whisk together eggs, grated Pecorino Romano, and freshly ground black pepper until smooth.

 Making fusilli carbonara.